Whoaa512/starred/README.md

 - [zzw922cn/Automatic_Speech_Recognition](https://github.com/zzw922cn/Automatic_Speech_Recognition) - End-to-end Automatic Speech Recognition for Madarian and English in Tensorflow
 - [unknownuser88/consolewrap](https://github.com/unknownuser88/consolewrap) - This plugin helps you to work easily with log statements
 - [overshard/timestrap](https://github.com/overshard/timestrap) - Time tracking you can host anywhere.
 Full export support in multiple formats and easily extensible.
+- [gothinkster/realworld](https://github.com/gothinkster/realworld) - "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more
 - [markop159/KODI-Popcorn-Time](https://github.com/markop159/KODI-Popcorn-Time) - With KODI Popcorn Time you can search for movies that you can see immediately in KODI.
 - [keon/algorithms](https://github.com/keon/algorithms) - Minimal examples of data structures and algorithms in Python
 - [pichillilorenzo/JavaScript-Completions](https://github.com/pichillilorenzo/JavaScript-Completions) - JavaScript Completions for sublime text.
 It helps you to write your scripts more quickly with hints and completions.